 Lastly, remember that overeating is not the end of world.
 If you overindulge, get back on track by being active before or after the game.
 (I would usually suggest “during commercials” or “at half time” but I know those times are part of the fun of the Big Game!)

-I hope these tips help you enjoy the party and feel good about making healthy choices.
+We hope these tips help you enjoy the party and feel good about making healthy choices.
 Now, go cheer on your team and know you are setting yourself up for success!

 *For bariatric surgery patients, remember that it is not recommended to drink alcoholic beverages after surgery.
 For those who are not part of the bariatric surgery track, the serving recommendation for men is 2 drinks per day and 1 drink per day for women (1 drink = 12oz of beer, 5oz of wine, 1.5oz of liquor)